beeano/intro-to-github/PROFILE.md

-Welcome to my GitHub profile! :kissing:
+Welcome to my GitHub profile! 😗